-Prawns may be frozen at-sea (FAS) on the catcher vessel only.
+Prawns and shrimp may be frozen at-sea (FAS) on the catcher vessel only.
 They may be transferred to a second vessel only after freezing is complete (for FAS product), or as live or fresh product.
-The transfer of catch to a second vessel for freezing is not permitted.
-If transferred to another vessel, the receiving vessel requires a provincial Fish Buying Station Licence (contact the Ministry of Agriculture and Lands, Courtenay Access Centre (250) 897-7540 for additional information).
-The receiving vessel must also have a commercial fishing licence or a transporting, category "D", licence according to Pacific Fishery Regulations, Part II, Section 24.
+The receiving vessel requires a commercial fishing licence or a transporting, category D, licence issued in accordance with the Pacific Fishery Regulations, Part II, Section 24.
 Prawn and shrimp trap vessels may not transport prawns or shrimp caught by another vessel (Section 4.4).